 Shortly after the attack on Pearl Harbor in 1941 Herman now 18 enlisted in the US army.
 Prior to his enlistment he completed one year of pre-med studies at Temple University making him an ideal candidate to serve as a medic in New Guinea and the Philippines during his three years of active duty.
 After the dust cleared and our country was once again at peace, Herman returned to Temple University changed his major and earned a degree in Marketing.

 Skillfully Herman built a few successful businesses eventually taking one of them public.
 However in 1971 Herman lost control of his company and was fired from his executive position.
 He then floundered for a couple of years trying to find his way.
 Seeking a change, in 1973, he moved his wife Dorothy and their four children to South Florida and using their life savings from the proceeds of their home in Cherry Hill, New Jersey, Herman invested in a small answering service with about twelve employees called Ding-A-Ling Answering Service.
-Over time with the support of his wife and kids the business grew and evolved into first Communication Service Center, a call center, and then Global Response Corporation.
+Over time with the support of his wife and kids the business grew and evolved into first Communication Service Center, a call center, and then Answering Service Care Corporation.

 [quote style=”1″]Herman has earned a reputation for taking good care of his employees, many of whom take obvious pride in the number of years they’ve put in at the company.
 His employees seem to know one another’s tenure almost as well as they know their names.
 For his part, Herman rewards their loyalty with his bent toward progressive policies and generous rewards.
 For instance, when he began offering child care as an employee benefit 25 years ago, he landed on the front page of the Wall Street Journal.